 AirPlay disabled on your TV.
 This is the single biggest reason I see.
 Samsung, LG, Sony, Vizio, and TCL TVs ship with AirPlay turned off by default on some models.
 If you’ve never enabled it, your iPhone or Mac won’t detect the TV at all.

 Different Wi-Fi networks.
-Your iPhone is on “Home_5G” and your TV is on “Home_2.4G.”
-AirPlay treats these as separate networks.
-Both devices need to be on the exact same SSID.
+AirPlay treats “Home_5G” and “Home_2.4G” as separate networks.
+Both devices must be on the exact same SSID.

 Outdated software.
 Running an old version of iOS, macOS, or your TV’s firmware can break AirPlay compatibility.
-Apple regularly patches AirPlay bugs in point releases.
+According to Apple’s AirPlay troubleshooting documentation, many discovery failures are caused by outdated software on either the sender or receiver device.

 VPN or firewall interference.
 An active VPN routes traffic through a tunnel, hiding your device from local network discovery.
 Strict firewall rules on your router can block the mDNS protocol too.